Farewell rescue strategies for the office

 If you want to avoid people on your last day, find a safehouse to hide in, such as a friend's office or in long meetings (to avoid people dropping by).

-I don't know why people avoid the final exit interview...frankly, you are hanging out with strangers (I never see HR people the entire time I work in an organisation) who are happy to have you waste their time going over the minutiae of your working life.
+Why do people avoid the final exit interview...frankly, you are hanging out with strangers (does anyone ever see HR people the entire time they work in an organisation?) who are happy to have you waste their time going over the minutiae of your working life.
+Just like a bartender!

 This should kill an hour or two, uninterrupted, of your last day.